Requests from Students with Disabilities for Reasonable Accommodation for Classes, Examinations, and Daily Life

 Students with disabilities or illnesses that limit their ability to study are eligible for the "Long-Term Completion System".

-For students with disabilities who are unable to complete their studies even after the application of the Long-Term Completion System, the " Implementation of the Kyushu University Long-Term Completion System for Students with Disabilities (Guidelines)" has been established.
-Each undergradeate/graduate school can determine the extension of the period of study as a reasonable consideration based on a common understanding in accordance with these guidelines.
+For students with disabilities who are unable to complete their studies even after the application of the long-term completion system, the " Implementation of the Kyushu University Long-Term Completion System for Students with Disabilities (Guidelines)" has been established.
+Each faculty/graduate school can determine the extension of the period of study as a reasonable accomondation based on a common understanding in accordance with these guidelines.